GnarkMC/Scripts/README.md

 > This repository is a mnemonic to store several scripts that can go from about any kind of use related to Minecraft.

-## Scripts:
+# Scripts:

-- start.sh
+## start.sh
-  - Universal start script for Purpur & Velocity.
+Universal start script for Purpur & Velocity.

+## .bashrc
+.bashrc config for Linux.